microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 	> ![Jana](media/PersonaJana.png)
 	"We need to make this system available to the customer as soon as possible so that we can get feedback."

-- **Poe** is an IT professional who's an expert in deploying and running applications in the cloud.
+- **Poe** is a DevOps professional who's an expert in deploying, monitoring, and maintaining applications in the cloud.
+	He understands how the cloud *works* and what the available services can and cannot do.
 He believes that it's important to work closely with the development team.
 He's also concerned with ensuring that Fabrikam's system meets it's published service-level agreements (SLA).

 	> ![Poe](media/PersonaPoe.png)
 	"Availability and reliability are critical to our customers.
 We can't afford to have downtime for upgrades."